• Skip to primary navigation

 You need to also keep in mind that, too much A/B testing and niche targeting can make you stray away from your brand image.
 Your page should be a place where your fans can gain value as a community.

-Having said that, it’s time for you to explore Facebook dark posts.
+Having said that, it’s time for you to explore Facebook dark posts as part of your Facebook marketing.
 Give them a try!

 Nikhil Premanandan